 On the direct certification PDF report, the first bold line for each student is from MARSS data.
 The second and third lines on the PDF report show the MFIP/SNAP information that matched to the student.

-When a student is directly certified, all children in the “household” as defined in 7 Code of Federal Regulations, section 245.2, may be directly certified for free school meals.
+When a student is directly certified with MFIP or SNAP, all children in the “household” as defined in 7 Code of Federal Regulations, section 245.2, may be directly certified for free school meals.
 This is the same definition as used to determine the complete household, or “economic unit,” on an Application for Educational Benefits.

 The LEA may be able to use enrollment records to document additional children who are part of the household but were not included in the direct certification match.
 Also, the notification letter for direct certification asks the household to notify the LEA in writing if there are additional students in the household who were not listed on the notification letter.
 The LEA must maintain documentation on additional students who are directly certified.